LoginRadius/engineering-portal/content/engineering/guest-post/introduction-to-solidjs/index.md

 ![Reactivity Before Update](./reactivity-before-update.png)

-A click event ia used on the button that fires a function called `changeName`.
+A click event is used on the button that fires a function called `changeName`.
 When you press the *Change Name* button, the `changeName` function updates the `name` signal to 'siddhant':

 ![Reactivity After Update](./reactivity-after-update.png)